 - Eat a diet rich in nutrients and whole foods as instructed by your doctor and nutritionist.

-- Take daily recommended vitamins & supplements; the following are recommended by the American Society for Metabolic and Bariatric Surgery:
+- Take the daily recommended vitamins and supplements recommended by the American Society for Metabolic and Bariatric Surgery:

 - Stay hydrated.